Python-PyQt/PyQt6-Docs/docs/introduction.rst

 Each is provided as a source distribution (*sdist*) and binary wheels for Windows, Linux and macOS.

-PyQt6 supports the Windows, Linux, Android, macOS and iOS platforms and requires Python v3.6.1 or later.
+PyQt6 supports the Windows, Linux and macOS platforms and requires Python v3.8 or later.

 The homepage for PyQt6 is https://www.riverbankcomputing.com/software/pyqt/.
 Here you will always find the latest stable version and current development